douglatornell/2013-09-26-ubc/lessons/ubc-automation/index.markdown

 - [automation-2-shell](http://nbviewer.ipython.org/url/douglatornell.github.io/2013-09-26-ubc/lessons/ubc-automation/automation-2-shell.ipynb):
 writing shell scripts to execute shell commands and/or Python scripts and using `at` and `cron` to defer and repeat execution of those scripts

-The notebooks and supporting files for this lesson are available in this [automation.zip](automation.zip) archive.
+The notebooks for this lesson are available in this [automation.zip](automation.zip) archive.

 ## References